TV & Movies

 Lady Chatterley's Lover

 Okay, if you've read Lady Chatterley's Lover you'll know very well it's like a 1920s 50 Shades Of Grey.
-When it first came out, this book wrecked absolute chaos on account of very, very explicit sex descriptions and its then use of four-letter words that at the time, were illegal to print.
+When it first came out, this book wreaked absolute chaos on account of very, very explicit sex descriptions and its then use of four-letter words that at the time, were illegal to print.
 Naturally, this should put this romance movie right at the top of your watchlist.
 Marrying Sir Clifford Chatterley, Connie’s life of wealth and privilege seems all set as she takes the title of Lady Chatterley.
 Yet this idealistic union gradually becomes an incarceration when Clifford returns from the First World War with injuries that have left him unable to walk.
 When she meets and falls for Oliver Mellors, the gamekeeper on the Chatterley family estate, their secret trysts lead her to a sensual, sexual awakening.
-Watch it from December 2.
+Watch it now.

 Heart Shot